mitaerika/stelpurforrita.github.io/index.md

 - [x]  curious about university life as a computer science/software engineering student
 - [x]  excited to meet other women and genderqueer individuals with the same interest as you
 <br>
 <p style="margin-top: 5px">Join Stelpur Forrita on 12-16 August 2024 at the University of Iceland!
-No experience or prior knowledge necessary, everyone over the age of 18 is welcome :)</p>
+No prior knowledge necessary, everyone over the age of 18 is welcome :)</p>

 <br>